 Some animals use fire to cook their food.
 See Animals Who Cook their Food.

 Some animals make and enjoy music.
 See 7 Amazing Animal Musicians.

 Some animals bury their dead!
 See 3 Animals that Have Funerals.

-Some animals show compassion, take care of the elderly and the injured: 6 Amazing Ways Animals Show Compassion.
+Some animals show compassion and take care of the elderly and injured.
+6 Amazing Ways Animals Show Compassion.